syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Align the text of Grid content and header

-Alignment of text in Grid content and header parts can be adjusted using the [TextAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_TextAlign) and [HeaderTextAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_HeaderTextAlign) properties of [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html).
+Alignment of text in the Grid content and header parts can be adjusted using the [TextAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_TextAlign) and [HeaderTextAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_HeaderTextAlign) properties of the [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html).

 Grid contents and header text can be aligned in the following ways: